inesosman/OIAR/README.md

 # Example

 Let's merge the three ontologies of the **Large Biomedical Ontologies** OAEI track.
 We will merge them using reference alignments between all possible ontology pairs.
 This will ensure a complete semantic interoperability between them.
-All tests were performed with a confidence threshold equal to 0.0, so we kept all correspondences / cells of the input alignments.
+All tests were performed with a confidence threshold equal to 0.0, so we have kept all correspondences / cells of the input alignments.

 ## Input Alignments (FMA-NCI + SNOMED-NCI + FMA-SNOMED)